Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields: Introduction

-\begin{section}{Introduction} Magnetic resonances such as nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR) serve as basic principles for modern atomic sensors such as atom spin gyroscopes (ASGs) \cite{LLI2020, WSN2016} and optically pumped atomic magnetometers (OPAMs) \cite{BOD1961, TOP2019, JHO2012}, respectively.
-The sensitivity of an atomic sensor is determined by various noise sources such as the photon shot noise, the atomic spin projection noise, and the noise induced by undesired magnetic field noises from the surrounding electronics (e.g., electric heaters) and environments.
-Among them, the photon shot noise and the atomic spin-projection noise set the fundamental sensitivity limit of the atomic sensor.
-Atomic spin projection noise could be reduced by utilizing spin-squeezed states which are produced by quantum nondemolition measurements, e.g. \cite{SMS2012, GSO2005}.
-Photon shot noise could be reduced by utilizing squeezed light \cite{WSO2010, TSE2021}.
-Moreover, the sensivities tend to be degraded from the fundamental limit due to the magnetic field noises.
-Such noises from various electronics could be suppressed by employing sensor components generating low levels of magnetic field noise.
-For example, electric heaters for heating up atom cells could be designed to minimize the resulting magnetic interference.
+Magnetic resonances such as nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR) serve as basic principles for modern atomic sensors such as atom spin gyroscopes (ASGs) \cite{LLI2020, WSN2016} and optically pumped atomic magnetometers (OPAMs) \cite{BOD1961, TOP2019, JHO2012}, respectively.
+The sensitivity of an atomic sensor is determined by various noise sources such as the photon shot noise, the atomic spin projection noise (intrinsic spin noise), and the noise induced by undesired magnetic fields from the surrounding electronics (e.g., electric heaters) and the environment.
+Among these, photon shot noise and atomic spin projection noise set the fundamental sensitivity limit of the atomic sensor.
+Atomic spin projection noise can be reduced by utilizing spin-squeezed states, which are produced by quantum nondemolition measurements \cite{SMS2012, GSO2005}.
+Photon shot noise can be reduced by utilizing squeezed light \cite{WSO2010, TSE2021}.
+However, the sensitivities tend to be degraded from the fundamental limit due to magnetic field noises.
+Such noises from various electronics can be suppressed by employing sensor components generating low levels of magnetic field noise.
+For example, electric heaters for heating up atom cells can be designed to minimize the resulting magnetic interference.
 Such designs can be realized by double-layered polyimide films \cite{YDP2018} or by employing SOS-CMOS technology \cite{KMA2016}.
-On the other hand, OPAMs operated in the Earth's magnetic field cannot avoid the white-like noise from their environments.
-Although such magnetic field noise drives complex atomic spin precessions, we can still analytically investigate the spin noise in the presense of the white magnetic field noise, and provide some new insights into atomic sensors.
-In this regard, we investigate the response of the magnetic resonance system subject to external B-field white noise by analyzing the corresonding stochastic differential equation.
+On the other hand, OPAMs operated in the Earth's magnetic field cannot avoid the white-like noise from their environments, including the surrounding electronics.
+In ASGs and OPAMs, as the spin collections are polarized by optical pumping, the magnetic field noise-induced spin noise can dominate the intrinsic atomic spin projection noise.
+For a fully polarized spin system, the atomic spin projection noise is given as $\sigma_{\text{in}} = \sqrt{F/(2 N_a)}$ where $N_a$ is the number of atoms in the collection and $F$ does not carry units of $\hbar$ \cite{RQN2013}.
+In contrast, the magnetic field noise-induced spin noise depends on the degree of the spin polarization.
+For example, we show that the magnetic field noise-induced spin noise can be written as $\sigma_{\text{ex}} \simeq \left| \gamma P \right| \sqrt{ \delta B^2_{x}+\delta B^2_{y}} / (4\sqrt{\Gamma_2}) $ given that the Larmor frequency is much larger than the transversal spin relaxation rate $\Gamma_2$, where $P=2S_z$ is the degree of polarization, $\gamma$ is the gyromagnetic ratio, and $\delta B_x$ and $\delta B_y$ are the magnetic field noise amplitudes along the $x$ and $y$ directions, respectively.
+In this paper, we focus on the regime where $\sigma_{\text{ex}} \gg \sigma_{\text{in}}$.
+The precise mathematical formulation for such a regime, including the interpretation for $\delta B_x$ and $\delta B_y$, will become clearer later after we compare the noise powers for these two types of noises in Section~\ref{sec:theory}.